SNOMED CT: Known deficiencies and mitigation strategies

 The need for a more principled ontological foundation was gradually accepted, as well as a better understanding of description logic semantics.
 Redesign priorities were formulated regarding observables, disorders, findings, substances, organisms etc. Translation guidelines were elaborated as well as guidelines for content submission requests and a strategy for the inclusion of pre-coordinated content.
 There are still known deficiencies regarding the "ontological commitment" of SNOMED CT, e.g., the clarification of which kind of entity is an instance of a given SNOMED CT concept.
 The same term can be interpreted as a disorder or a patient with a disorder, for example Tumour might denote a process or a piece of tissue; Allergy may denote an allergic reaction or just an allergic disposition.
 A more recent strategy is the use of rigorously typed upper-level ontologies to disambiguate SNOMED CT content.

 The increased take-up of SNOMED CT for research into applications in daily use across the world to support patient care is leading to a larger engaged community.
 This has led to an increase in the resource allocated to authoring SNOMED CT terms as well as to an increase in collaboration to take SNOMED CT into a robust industry used standard.
 This is leading to an increase in the number of software tools and development of materials that contribute to knowledge base to support implementation.
-A number of on-line communities that focus on particular aspects of SNOMED CT and its implementation are also developing.
+Several on-line communities that focus on particular aspects of SNOMED CT and its implementation are also developing.

 In theory, description logic reasoning can be applied to any new candidate post-coordinated expressions in order to assess whether it is a parent or ancestor of, a child or other descendant of, or semantically equivalent to any existing concept from the existing pre-coordinated concepts.
 However, partly as the continuing fall-out from the merger with CTV3, SNOMED still contains undiscovered semantically duplicate primitive and defined concepts.
 Additionally, many concepts remain primitive whilst their semantics can also be legitimately defined in terms of other primitives and roles concurrently in the system.
 Because of these omissions and actual or possible redundancies of semantic content, real-world performance of algorithms to infer subsumption or semantic equivalence will be unpredictably imperfect.

 SNOMED CT validation

 Using consistent rules is important for the quality of SNOMED CT.
 To that end, in 2009, a prototype Machine Readable Concept Model (MRCM) was created by the SNOMED CT team.
-In a follow up work, this model is being revised to utilize SNOMED CT expression constraints.
+In a follow-up work, this model is being revised to utilize SNOMED CT expression constraints.